History of Sex in Cinema:

 As the story progressed however, She (all characters played by Falchi) kept reappearing or reincarnating in his confused, mad, depressed and weird life as various female personas (a self-generating hallucination?) resembling his lost love.
-She first appeared as a frigid woman who feared the male member (Dellamorte took medicinal injections to become impotent), and then as a young prostitute who was paying off her college tuition.
-However, all manifestations of his lost love tragically die.
+She first appeared as the new mayor's assistant - a frigid woman who feared the male member (Dellamorte took medicinal injections to become impotent, and considered castration), and then as a young prostitute who was paying off her college tuition.
+However, all manifestations of his lost love tragically died.

 Zombie Widow (Anna Falchi)